-Tokyo, Japan, is easily one of the most fascinating cities in the world and a bucket list destination for many travelers (us included).
+Tokyo, Japan, is easily one of the most fascinating cities in the world and a bucket list destination for many travellers (us included).
 All things fast-paced, quirky, futuristic, traditional, and vibrant, Tokyo is the beating heart of Japan and the perfect introduction to the country.
-It’s a vast metropolis, divided into various mini-cities and countless districts, altogether home to over 30 million people.
+It’s a busy city and a vast metropolis, divided into various mini-cities and countless districts, home to over 30 million people.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure